Sustainable Tourism

 You may have noticed that some of our tours have a comparatively large footprint when compared to others.
 This can come down to a number of factors, but it often reflects the length of the tour (the longer the tour the higher the footprint), the number of inclusions and also the type of experience it is.

 Our tours which include a coastal voyage tend to have a higher footprint as travelling by ship does emit more carbon emissions.
-As experiencing the Norwegian Fjords by ship is an iconic and important element of many of our passengers' visit to our region, rather than exclude this element, we are committed to improving the sustainability of the experience so have included it in our Climate Action Plan.
+Experiencing the Norwegian Fjords by ship is an iconic and important element of many of our passengers' visit to our region, and provides a vital source of income to isolated communities.
+So rather than exclude this element, we are committed to improving the sustainability of the experience by only partnering with cruise operators that have strong emission reduction strategies.

 What else are you doing to become more sustainable?